enkidevs/curriculum-processors/README.md

 `parsing -> transforming -> compiling`

-The `curriculum-parser` and the `curriculum-compiler` folders have an `index.sandbox.js` file at their respective root levels who's purpose is to serve as a playground.
+The `curriculum-parser-markdown` and the `curriculum-compiler` folders have an `index.sandbox.js` file at their respective root levels who's purpose is to serve as a playground.

 Checkout the individual [packages](https://github.com/enkidevs/curriculum-processors/tree/master/packages) for more details.
 ## API